BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

 ![alt text](images/2025/01/17th_2.png)

 #### 3. LoadBalancer:
-At this time, i don't use K8s in cloud yet.
-I will update when i finish my lab with EKS/GKE later.
+At this time, i don't use K8s in the cloud yet.
+I will update you when i finish my lab with EKS/GKE later.

 #### 4. ExternalName
-When i learn this for the first time or second time, i didn't really know why it gonna being used, but after several times i got this.
+When i learned this for the first time or second time, i didn't really know why it gonna being used, but after several times i got this.

-- For consistency, when you change domain of external name, it takes only 5-10s second to update in container without restart.
-You don't have to restart container to pod take the changes, if you mount config from ConfigMap or Secret, you will have to restart pod xD.
+- For consistency, when you change the domain of an external name, it takes only 5–10s seconds to update in the container without restart.
+You don't have to restart the container to take the changes, if you mount config from ConfigMap or Secret, you will have to restart pod xD.

 - Leverages K8S internal DNS resolution, you don't need any external DNS server.
-K8S is act as DNS Server at this point xD.
+K8S acts as a DNS Server at this point xD.

 - Better integration with k8s network policies and service management.
 I think you will not understand this sentence like me xD.
-So i asked Copilot to explains.
+So i asked Copilot to explain.

     - Network Policies: Kubernetes network policies allow you to control the communication between Pods and Services within the cluster.
 However, ExternalName Services do not directly interact with Pods; they map to external DNS names.
 This means that network policies within the cluster do not apply to the external services directly.
 Instead, you need to manage network policies at the cluster boundary or use other mechanisms to secure communication with external services.